 Aleksandra Buha Đorđević, PhD

-Position: assistant professor
+Position: associate professor

 Organizational unit: Department of Toxicology "Akademik Danilo Soldatović"